firstcontributions/first-contributions/github-desktop-old-version-tutorial.md

 <img style="float: right;" src="assets/dt-clone3.png" alt="clone this repository" />

-Now you have copied the contents of the first-contributions repository in github to your computer.
+Now you have copied the contents of the first-contributions repository in github to your computer. you have completed your first step

 ## Create a branch